Eyevinn/channel-engine/README.md

 - Mix VOD2Live channel with a "real" live HLS stream
 - Develop adapters to plugin with custom scheduling endpoints
 - High Availability with Redis Cache as shared state store
+- Support for DRM encrypted HLS VODs (in beta)
 - And much more!

 ## System Requirements